12LuckyDev/ng-essentials/projects/ng-essentials-services/README.md

 # @12luckydev/ng-essentials-services

 Collection of abstract classes to build 'smart' services for toasts, info and confirm dialogs.
-Makes it easier to use these features with internationalization
+Makes it easier to use these features with internationalization.
+Assuming that your dialogs and toasts always have a title and a message :D.

 What do i mean by 'smart'?
 Instead of providing e.g. for Toast the title and message body text, you can provide only the primary key for the translation.